 - Vehicle storage tanks should be designed and certified to meet the intended pressure-temperature conditions and cycle life.

-- A thermal pressure relief device should be provided to relieve the contents of an on-board storage tank when it is exposed to fire.
+- A thermal pressure relief device (TPRD) should be provided to relieve the contents of an on-board storage tank when it is exposed to fire.

 - An on-board control module should monitor process conditions and shut down the vehicle if unsafe conditions are detected.

 - A leak detector should be provided to isolate the fuel source upon detection of an on-board hydrogen leak.